SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     Species( ... , charge = f, ... )

     Species( ... , mean_velocity = [f, 0, 0], ... )

+.. note:: It is possible, for higher performances, to create functions with arguments *(x, y, etc.)* that are actually *numpy* arrays.
+If the function returns a *numpy* array of the same size, it will automatically be considered as a profile acting on arrays instead of single floats.
+Currently, this feature is only available on Species' profiles.

 .. rubric:: 3.
 Pre-defined *spatial* profiles